ASNA/SunFarm/docs/merging-two-screens.md

 What **Run Custom Tool** does is *re-generate*:

 a.
 Field declarations of files according to the latest definition in `CUSTINQ.Io.xfu`

 b.
 Implementation of methods *PopulateBuffer* and *PopulateFields* in source file `CUSTINQ.Io.cs` for every single file referred to by `CUSTINQ.cs`

 >Once we run the Serengeti Tools, our *CustomerAppLogic* Project should compile.
-We need to move to to the *Interactive* section of the program, that is work on the Website Pages.
+We need to move to to the *Interactive* section of the program, that is, work on the Website Pages.

 # Displaying new data on Customer Maintenance Page